dlt-hub/verified-sources/sources/shopify_dlt/README.md

 ## Running the pipeline

-1. Before running the pipeline, ensure that you have installed all the necessary dependencies by running the command
+1. Before running the pipeline, ensure that you have installed all the necessary dependencies by running the command:
     ```bash
     pip install -r requirements.txt
     ```